jowharshamshiri/Janus/USAGE.md

 # Janus - Usage Guide

-This guide shows how to use the high-level APIs in each implementation to create servers and clients with API manifests (Manifests).
+This guide shows how to use the high-level APIs in each implementation to create servers and clients with API manifests.

 ## Overview